pyurimarques/pns/README.md

 # PNS-HADatAc

-Welcome to the PNS-HADatAc Github.
+Welcome to the PNS-HADatAc Github repository.
 This repository has the objective of storing all HADatAc artifacts developed in support of PNS (https://www.pns.icict.fiocruz.br/).
 In here, you will find the complete description of the contents, and how to use them.
 This README is being constantly updated.

 ## Supporting Ontologies